Oracle DBA Tutorial gives you an overview and talks about the fundamentals of Oracle DBA.

 The program global area, or PGA, is part of the memory allocated to a 12c instance as it is started.
 Unlike the memory in the SGA, PGA memory is not shared.
 It contains data and control information specific to server processes, not the instance as a whole.

 Auto memory management a maximum amount of memory that can be used is defined, and the instance self-manages the size of the assortment of SG components.
-This approach is recommended by Oracle and first appeared in Oraclegi around the turn of the century; it is referred to as automatic shared memory management (ASMM).
+This approach is recommended by Oracle and first appeared in Oracle around the turn of the century; it is referred to as automatically shared memory management (ASMM).

-Manual memory management The administrator specifies fixed sizes foi the components that make up the SGA; each component size is specified in the system parameter file as the 12c instance starts.
+Manual memory management The administrator specifies fixed sizes for the components that make up the SGA; each component size is specified in the system parameter file as the 12c instance starts.

 Interaction with the database through the instance is brokered by system support processes introduced next.

-Below Figure illustrated the makeup of these operating system files, the barebones minimum as discussed in above table.
+The below Figure illustrated the makeup of these operating system files, the barebones minimum as discussed in the above table.